 You may choose to write a letter to your Senator or Representative.
-Most offices keep tallies of how many letters they receive on a given issue, so writing to your Member of Congress is one way to make your views "count."
-You can either send a letter by email or through the post, which may take up to three weeks to reach the office but is more likely receive a response (though form letter responses tend to be the norm).
+Most offices keep tallies of how many letters they receive on a given issue, so writing to your Member of Congress is one way to literally make your views "count."
+You can either send a letter by email or through the mail, which may take up to three weeks to reach the office but is more likely receive a response

+(albeit a form letter is most common).
 Information on where to send your letter or email will be posted on your Member's website.